Ma'oz Tzur: English version

 A popular non-literal translation, called "Rock of Ages", is based on the German version by Leopold Stein (1810–1882), and was written by Talmudic linguist Marcus Jastrow and Gustav Gottheil.

 These are the original English lyrics, which are sometimes changed into gender neutral language.

 In popular culture

 The piyyut inspired Israeli songwriter Naomi Shemer to write the song "Shivchei Ma'oz" (meaning "praises of the fortress"), as performed by the Southern Command Band (the band of the IDF Southern Command) in 1969.
 In this song Shemer drew a connection between the Jewish hymn and the military positions that were attacked in the War of Attrition of the time.

+Folk-rock band Blackmore's Night included a version of this song (as "Ma-O-Tzur") on their 2006 album Winter Carols, which includes the first verse in Hebrew followed by an adapted English translation.